Using Christian Meditation in Addiction Recovery

 - NCBI - Meditation programs for psychological stress and well-being: a systematic review and meta-analysis.

-- ResearchGate - Relationships between mindfulness practice and levels of mindfulness, medical and psychological symptoms and well-being in a mindfulness-based stress reduction program
+- NIH - Relationships between mindfulness practice and levels of mindfulness, medical and psychological symptoms and well-being in a mindfulness-based stress reduction program